ravitejb/python-encrypt-decrypt-kms/README.md

 [travis-badge]: https://travis-ci.com/ravitejb/python-encrypter-decrypter.svg?branch=master
 [travis]: https://travis-ci.com/ravitejb/python-encrypter-decrypter

-This repo contains the python tool to encrypt and decrypt large files by using [pycrypto](http://pythonhosted.org/pycrypto/) library and integrates with GOOGLE CLOUD KMS to encrypt tht DEK(Data Encryption Key) whihc there by provides a two layer security for the file
+This repo contains the python tool to encrypt and decrypt large files by using [pycrypto](http://pythonhosted.org/pycrypto/) library and integrates with GOOGLE CLOUD KMS to encrypt tht DEK(Data Encryption Key) which there by provides a two layer security for the file

 ## Setup Instructions